Automattic/jetpack-production/readme.txt

 8. Security: Protection against brute force attacks, spam, and malware.
 On-demand backups and restores.

 == Changelog ==

+= 6.1.5 =
+Release date: October 14, 2024

+Security:

+* Contact Form: ensure that submitted forms can only be accessed by logged in users allowed to view form submissions.

 = 6.1.4 =
 Release date: May 30, 2023